barrettcoats/barrettcoats.com/src/markdown-pages/unison-versions.md

 ---

-Unison can be very fussy about which version of the application and which version of the ocaml library you are using on both the client and server side.
+Unison can be very fussy about which version of the application and which version of OCaml you are using on both the client and server side.
 It can sometimes be a real chore to get all of the different devices on the same version and working well with each other, especially in a mixed architecture/OS environment.